xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat
      - 4096
      - MiniCPM is an End-Size LLM developed by ModelBest Inc. and TsinghuaNLP, with only 2.4B parameters excluding embeddings.

+   * - :ref:`minicpm-llama3-v-2_5 <models_llm_minicpm-llama3-v-2_5>`
+     - chat, vision
+     - 2048
+     - MiniCPM-Llama3-V 2.5 is the latest model in the MiniCPM-V series.
+The model is built on SigLip-400M and Llama3-8B-Instruct with a total of 8B parameters.

    * - :ref:`mistral-instruct-v0.1 <models_llm_mistral-instruct-v0.1>`
      - chat